Wyoming Survivor Benefits

 EDUCATION BENEFIT – CHILDREN

 Surviving dependents receive free tuition from the University of Wyoming for up to eight semesters and free tuition from Wyoming community colleges for up to six semesters.
-If dependent attends a community college and transfers to the University of Wyoming, the dependant will receive free tuition for a total of ten semesters.
+If a dependent attends a community college and transfers to the University of Wyoming, the dependent will receive free tuition for a total of ten semesters.

 Benefit is available to surviving dependents of volunteer and career firefighters who died while acting within the scope of their duties.
 Surviving dependent must have been under 18 years old at the time of the firefighter’s death to qualify for the benefit.